-Roma: I had the pleasure of working with a number of amazing artists last year, including Sara Barker, Zilvinas Kempinas, Kan Xuan and Roger Hiorns.
+Roma: I had the pleasure of working with several amazing artists last year, including Sara Barker, Zilvinas Kempinas, Kan Xuan and Roger Hiorns.
 My highlight of the year was Dan Flavin’s exhibition of light sculptures.
 He was such an important and iconic artist.
 I studied his works at university and they made a big impression on me.
-Working on his exhibition at Ikon gave me an unforgettable first hand access to his works and an opportunity to meet Flavin’s last technician Steve Morse.
-Steve worked with Flavin for a number of years and has lots of stories to share about the artist and his way of working.
-It was definitely one of the most enjoyable experiences of 2016.
+Working on his exhibition at Ikon gave me unforgettable first-hand access to his works and an opportunity to meet Flavin’s last technician Steve Morse.
+Steve worked with Flavin for several years and has lots of stories to share about the artist and his way of working.
+It was one of the most enjoyable experiences of 2016.

 Lisa: What projects do you have to look forward to in 2017?

 Roma: Ikon’s programme is very exciting in 2017.
 We will be exhibiting several excellent artists including Oliver Beer, Jean Painlevé, Sheela Gowda, Sofia Hultén and Käthe Kollwitz among others.
 The show I am the most looking forward to is of work by Thomas Bock (1790 – 1855).
 Bock was born in Birmingham and worked here as an engraver and miniature painter until 1823 when he was convicted of attempted abortion and sentenced to 14 years of transportation to Australia.
 He was pressed into service as an artist, with an output ranging from designs for banknotes to portraits of colonial worthies.
 His series of portraits of the last full-blooded generation of Tasmanian aborigines is his most significant work.
 He was one of the most important artists working in Australia during the colonial years.
 The exhibition will bring Bock back to his native city, showing his work here for the first time.